-You need to adjust the GST claimed if the amount of taxable use of a good or service changes by more than 10%, or if the amount of the adjustment required is more than $1,000.
+You may need to adjust the GST claimed if the business, exempt or private use of a good or service changes.

 |GST-exclusive cost||Adjustment periods|

 You can choose your first adjustment period.
-The choice is from the date of acquisition, until the end of either:
+It will be from the date of acquisition of the good or service, until the end of one of the following:

-- the tax year at least 12 months after the date of acquisition.
+- the income year at least 12 months after the date of acquisition.